Anxiety

 Medications and Therapies for Anxiety and Dizziness:

 Various medications and therapies can effectively treat both anxiety and dizziness.
-Anti-anxiety medications can help manage anxiety symptoms.
-Vestibular rehabilitation, a specialized form of physical therapy, focuses on improving balance and reducing dizziness in individuals with vestibular disorders, including anxiety-related dizziness.
+Anti-anxiety medications, such as selective serotonin reuptake inhibitors (SSRIs) or benzodiazepines, help manage anxiety symptoms, which in turn reduce dizziness.
+Vestibular rehabilitation, a specialised form of physical therapy, focuses on improving balance and reducing dizziness in individuals with vestibular disorders, including anxiety-related dizziness.

-Seeking Professional Help: When to Consult a Doctor?
+When to Consult a Doctor for Anxiety-Induced Dizziness

 Research and Advancements in Treating Anxiety and Dizziness